johntrinhcode/fetch-takehome/README.md

 Filtering state is managed by the `SearchContext` which manages API calls to the `POST /dog/*` endpoints to retrieve dog data.

 Match state is managed by the `MatchContext` which keeps a track of favorited dogs during the search process and later used by the matching process to generate matches based on favorites.

+Also, I put some effort into making the web application responsive for mobile screens.

 # Possible Improvements